sumowll/BD4H-Bootcamp/web/spark-graphx.md

 The first element of the tuple is `VertexID` identical to original graph.
 The second element in the tuple is `connected component` represented by smalled `VertexID` in that component.
 In above example, five vertices belong to same component.

-We could easily get number of connected components using operations on RDD as below.
+We can easily get number of connected components using operations on RDD as below.

 ```scala
 scala> connectedComponents.vertices.map(_._2).distinct.collect